-With Thanksgiving and Christmas right around the corner I am happy to say that we get to stay in North Carolina at our HOME.
+With Christmas right around the corner I am happy to say that we get to stay in North Carolina in our HOME.
 No travel plans, no crazy hectic schedules, no big parties, just an enjoyable holiday season.
-We do have family coming for Christmas, but it will be fun, relaxing, and enjoyable.

-To those of you anxious for holiday plans, you are not alone.
+To those of you anxious for holiday plans you’re not alone.
 You can say no (even if its family), and its okay to verbally admit that this season is hard.
-And if you’re not looking forward to them, that is okay too.

-Whatever you’re going through this holiday season, I do truly hope you are able to find Joy.
+Whatever you’re going through this holiday season, I truly hope you are able to find joy.

 Thanks for reading,